gluster/infra-docs/infra_overview/gerrit.rst

 ======

 We use Gerrit as the primary place for hosting code and conducting code reviews.
-It is hosted on formicary.gluster.org in the RDU.
+It is hosted on myrmicinae.rht.gluster.org in RDU.

 * URL: https://review.gluster.org
 * Current Version: 2.13.9